How safe are search engines? Should they be warning about malicious sites? A recent answer might surprise you.

 A system and method are incorporated within a search engine for preventing proliferation of malicious searchable content.
 The system includes a detection mechanism for detecting malicious searchable content within searchable content traversed by a web crawler.
 The system additionally includes a presentation mechanism for handling the detected malicious searchable content upon determination that the malicious searchable content is included in search results provided by the search engine.
 The presentation mechanism handles the detected malicious searchable content in order to prevent proliferation of the malicious searchable content to a receiver of the search results.

 How would a search engine go about trying to identify malicious sites, and keeping searchers from being harmed by those webpages?
 There are a couple of different potential approaches, that could even be combined.

 One way would be to look for malicious sites during a crawl of websites.
 A detection mechanism would look for potentially harmful pages, and identify them.
-Or it could notice harmful pages in real time during the return of a search query.
-At the time of presentation of results, the search engine might show a link in a number of different ways to try to keep a searcher from being harmed.
+Or it could notice harmful pages in real-time during the return of a search query.
+At the time of the presentation of results, the search engine might show a link in many different ways to try to keep a searcher from being harmed.
 Some of these approaches might even keep a search from returning a link to a page.

 A presentation module, as part of the process described in the patent, might:

 - Use a special code to tell the web browser to protect itself – for example, by pre-pending of an exclamation point to the malicious site link.
 So “www.example.com” would be served as “!http://www.example.com” and the indicator could let the browser know to perform actions, such as disabling selected macros.

 - Modify the dangerous link to point to a proxy to shield the searcher’s computer from malicious activity.